digi-embedded/android-sample-i2c/README.md

 * One compatible device to the host application.
 * A USB connection between the device and the host PC in order to transfer and launch the application.
-* Establish remote target connection to your Digi hardware before running this application.
 * An external EEPROM memory connected to the I2C port of the development board.
   EEPROM family 24LCXX is recommended.